Mission & Goals

-Goal: By the end of our fiscal year, accumulate $7.6 million dollars to meet our budget which will enable us to maintain or expand our services to those at risk of hunger in our service area.
+Goal: Raise $8.2 million dollars in annual revenue which will enable us to maintain or expand our services to those at risk of hunger in our service area.

 Capacity: Increase regional capacity with volunteers on councils; maximize Board member contacts and networking; develop online resources.

-Goal: With a heavy concentration on perishable and produce, distribute between 48-52 million pounds of vital food and non food essentials in our service area to over 800 emergency and non-emergency non-profits, maximizing volunteer support of 170k volunteer hours annually.
+Goal: Obtain and distribute between 50-52 million pounds vital food and non food essentials in our 34 county service area to over 800 emergency and non-emergency non-profits, maximizing volunteer support of 170,000 volunteer hours annually.

-Capacity: Recover and distribute food through utilizing our infrastructure of vehicles, six locations (includes expansion of New Bern branch) and staffing and volunteer resources in our service area.
+Capacity: Recover and distribute food through utilizing our infrastructure of vehicles and extensive complimentary delivery services, six branch locations, and staffing and volunteer resources in our service area.

 Measurement: Monthly and quarterly tracking of receiving and distribution reports by food category; analyzing county pounds to ensure fair share allocations.